Energy-Saving-Trust/Design-System/patterns/datepicker.md

 # Date picker

-Date picker documentation goes here.
+The Date picker pattern lets a user type in a date or select it using a calendar.